Why choose this course

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.
 Our graduates have lifetime access to Surrey Pathfinder, our online portal for appointment and events bookings, jobs, placements and interactive development tools.

 The University of Surrey has an excellent record for graduate employability.
-We were named University of the Year for Graduate Employment in The Times/Sunday Times Good University Guide for 2022.
+100 per cent of our mathematics postgraduate students go on to employment or further study (Graduate Outcomes survey 2022, HESA) and we were named University of the Year for Graduate Employment in The Times/Sunday Times Good University Guide for 2022.
 We also run an award-winning Professional Training Placements scheme, which gives students industry experience and prepares them for roles in various sectors.

 Mathematics is of paramount importance to all aspects of science, technology and modern finance.
 The logical insights, analytical skills and intellectual discipline gained from mathematical studies are highly sought after in all of these areas, as well as in a broad range of other disciplines such as law, business, management, ecommerce and the creative arts.